analyticalmeanderings/msm_viz/README.md

-# dash-medical-provider-charges
+# Practice Medicine Supply Map Case Study

 ## About this app

-This app creates a dashboard to visualize medical provider charges/costs from US hospitals and clinics.
+This open-ended, free-form case study prepares.

-Data are downloaded from open data platform by [Centers for Medicare & Medicaid Services](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data/Inpatient2016.html).
+Data are downloaded from ...
-This dataset covers national and state summary of inpatient charges in Fiscal Year 2016.
-Information includes utilization, payment(total and medicare payment), hospital-specific charges for all medicare-certified hospital facilities.
+This dataset covers ...

-Detailed explanation on columns could be found [here](https://data.cms.gov/Medicare-Inpatient/Inpatient-Prospective-Payment-System-IPPS-Provider/fm2n-hjj6)
+No data dictionaries, we are in startup land

-## How to run this app locally
+## How to run this app.py locally

 To run this app locally, clone this repository and open this app folder in your terminal/Command Prompt.
 We suggest you to create a virtual environment for installation of required packages for this app.